in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ![Image](/images/react-course-listing-with-delete.png "Course Listing Component Retrieving from REST API and Delete Button")

-When you click the delete button you would see that the course is deleted.
+When you click the delete button, the course will be deleted.

 ### Updating Course Details

-To be able to update course details, we would need to create a new component to represent the form.
+To be able to update the course details, we would need to create a new component to represent the form.
 Let's create a simple

 /src/component/CourseComponent.jsx
 ```